Difference Between PDF and PMF

 FormulaF(x)= P(a < x 0p(x)= P(X=x)

-SolutionThe solution falls in the radius range of continuous random variablesThe Solutions falls in the radius between numbers of discrete random variables
+SolutionThe solution falls in the radius range of continuous random variablesThe Solutions fall in the radius between numbers of discrete random variables

 What is PDF?

-The Probability Density Function (PDF) depicts probability functions in terms of continuous random variable values presenting in between a clear range of values.
+The Probability Density Function (PDF) depicts probability functions in terms of continuous random variable values between a precise range of values.

 It is also known as a probability distribution function or a probability function.
 It is denoted by f(x).

 The PDF is essentially a variable density over a given range.
-It is positive/non-negative at any given point in the graph and the whole of PDF is always equal to one.
+It is positive/non-negative at any given point in the graph, and the full PDF always equals one.

 In a case where the probability of X on some given value x (continuous random variable) is always 0.
-In such a case P(X = x) does not work.
+P(X = x) does not work in such a case.

 The Probability distribution function formula is defined as, F(x)= P(a < x < b)= ∫ba f(x)dx>0

-Some instances where Probability distribution function can work are:
+Some instances where the Probability distribution function can work are:

 1. Temperature, rainfall and overall weather

-2. Time computer takes to process input and give output
+2. Time the computer takes to process input and give output

 And many more.